orsi/unknown-game/README.md

   - e.g. player must collect and use items to escape a room (landscape view) -> player exits room to outside and must run north through a forest path in a set time (portrait view)
 - the game should start out incredibly minimalistic in game mechanics (tap/click only) -> as player progresses, the game should include mechanics on more inputs
 - the game should go through some historical game mechanics: text-based adventure -> ascii map (L.O.R.D.
 2) -> primitive 3d (ultima 3) -> tile map (iso?) -> drawn (legend of mana)
+- the game should have hardcore and casual elements - e.g. a player loses out permanently achieving some item if they don't do some task; a player can gain cash casually by playing some minimal effort gameplay mechanic